ottdc6030/xgb-executizer/README.md

 ./run_model file1.csv file2.csv ...
 ```

-stdout prints a comma-delimited list of predictions for every row in the combined table.
+stdout prints a dictionary.
+Each key-value pair is a prediction for a given run_index